-You can purchase a Limited Liability Corporation, or LLC, in one of two ways.
+You can purchase a limited liability company, or LLC, in one of two ways.
 If you want to continue the LLC structure, you can set up a new LLC that purchases the assets of the existing LLC.
-Alternatively, you can buy the existing LLC outright, sometimes called a bulk purchase.
+Alternatively, you can consider buying an LLC outright, sometimes called a bulk purchase.

 To maintain the LLC structure, without assuming responsibility for the existing LLCs liabilities, you can set up a new LLC and have it purchase the existing LLC's assets.

 Video of the Day